US Treasury buys time for Biden and GOP on debt limit deal

 Those differences increase the risk that the government could default on its obligations for political reasons.
 That could rattle financial markets and plunge the world's largest economy into a preventable recession.

-Biden and McCarthy, R-Calif., have several months to reach agreement as the Treasury Department imposes measures to keep the government operating until at least June.
-But years of intensifying partisan hostility have led to a conflicting set of demands that jeopardize the ability of the lawmakers to work together on a basic duty.
+Biden and McCarthy, R-Calif., have several months to reach agreement, but years of intensifying partisan hostility have led to a conflicting set of demands that jeopardize the ability of lawmakers to work together.

 Asked twice on Wednesday if there was evidence that House Republicans can ensure the government will avert a default, White House press secretary Karine Jean-Pierre said it's their "constitutional responsibility."
 She did not say whether the White House saw signs at this stage that a default was out of the question.

-“We're just not going to negotiate that,” Jean-Pierre said.
-“They should feel the responsibility.”
+"We're just not going to negotiate that," she said.
+"They should feel the responsibility."

 McCarthy said Biden needs to recognize the political realities that come with a divided government.
 The speaker equates the debt ceiling to a credit card limit and calls for a level of fiscal restraint that did not occur under President Donald Trump, a Republican who in 2019 signed a bipartisan suspension of the debt ceiling.